 Online ads are sold under a few basic pricing models.
 The most popular ones are CPM and CPC.
-Want to know the difference?
-You’ve come to the right place.
+And the never-ending question is “Which one to use?”.
+Before answering that question, you need to understand the difference.
+If you’re looking for what differentiates CMPs vs CPCs, you’ve come to the right place.

-CPM is used primarily for Display Network campaigns — it’s the way to go when you’re trying to build brand visibility.
-Your “Sandy’s Sailing” ads will tend to come up on sites advertising anything ocean-travel oriented — sailing vacations, tropical travel, fishing gear… the oceanic list is endless.
+CPM is best used for driving awareness and brand engagement.
+It’s the way to go when you’re trying to build brand visibility.
+You can be more specific with what types of pages you target – for instance, if your business is “Sandy’s Sailing,” your ads will tend to come up on sites advertising anything ocean-travel oriented — sailing vacations, tropical travel, fishing gear, etc.

 They both sound great, depending on campaign goals.
 Are there any drawbacks?

-CPM can build brand awareness.
+CPM is designed to build brand awareness.
 Which is good, but the main downside to CPM is that you may not get a single click to your website.
-The problem is that you pay full price, regardless of performance.
+The problem is that you pay full price for the campaign, regardless of performance.
 Often times, you pay for impressions that no one sees.
 Ouch.

 CPC on the other hand is the best way to drive performance (revenue) or a particular sort of action (e.g. visits to the website, vacation package purchases, brochure downloads, etc.).
 With CPC there are less impressions, but the ads are a lot more tailored and targeted, and you only pay when a user clicks on those ads.

 Anyone who clicks is very interested in what your ad has for sale.
 Therefore, you get full transparency on when someone clicks on your ad, and you’re only paying for that click – which equals performance.
 A tech partner that charges on a CPC pricing structure will eat the cost of any ad that isn’t clicked on, so the risk is on the tech partner, and not the advertiser.